 There was plenty of snow at the south end of the park and we were told by the rangers that the north end (Pocaterra) could use some more – which is often the case.

-You could easily make a whole day of cross country skiing Peter Lougheed Park – and we have done that on numerous occasions.
+You could easily make a whole day of cross country skiing in Peter Lougheed Park – and we have done that on numerous occasions.
 In December it was such a treat to leave the Christmas preparations behind and spend part of a day in the silent world of snow.
 And the heady aroma of fir and pine only added to the pleasure of the day.

-- Gas is available at only one place along Highway 40, past Nakiska Ski Resort before the Spray Lakes Turnoff.
+Gas is available at only one place along Highway 40, past Nakiska Ski Resort before the Spray Lakes Turnoff.

-- Carry the 10 essentials for outdoor adventures– extra clothing, especially a hat, water, extra food especially high calorie food, a headlamp with extra batteries, fire starter and matches, a bivouac sac (or even a green garbage bag), a small first aid kit, a Swiss army style knife and a map and compass.
+Carry the 10 essentials for outdoor adventures– extra clothing, especially a hat, water, extra food especially high calorie food, a headlamp with extra batteries, fire starter and matches, a bivouac sac (or even a green garbage bag), a small first aid kit, a Swiss army style knife and a map and compass.

-- Sunglasses or goggles are useful.
+Sunglasses or goggles are useful.

-- Carry duct tape and a small ski repair kit in case of equipment failure.
+Carry duct tape and a small ski repair kit in case of equipment failure.
 (I’ve had that happen and duct tape was invaluable – wrap it around your ski poles)

-- Carry a shovel in your car in case it’s snowed while you’ve been skiing.
+Carry a shovel in your car in case it’s snowed while you’ve been skiing.
 You may need to shovel yourself out.

-- It can be very windy and chilly in the park.
+It can be very windy and chilly in the park.
 Don’t forget high calorie energy food and a thermos filled with something hot to drink.

-Additional cross-country skiing in Kananaskis
+Additional cross-country skiing in Kananaskis Country

-1. Chester/Sawmill Trail system, 18 km north of the Smith Dorrien/Spray Lakes Road (backcountry skiing here)
+1. Chester/Sawmill Trail system, 18 km north of the Smith Dorrien/Spray Lakes Road (backcountry skiing here).

-2. Mount Shark with groomed and track set trails, 42 km north on the Smith Dorrien/Spray Lakes Road
+2. Mount Shark with groomed and track set trails, 42 km north on the Smith Dorrien/Spray Lakes Road.

-3. Canmore Nordic Centre
+3. Canmore Nordic Centre.

-4. Ribbon Creek area near Nakiska Ski Resort
+4. Ribbon Creek area near Nakiska Ski Resort.

-Further reading on cross-country skiing in Alberta
+More ideas for cross-country skiing in Alberta and BC